-The larger portion of Babysitters in the United States are women.
-Median pay in this female-dominated area goes for around $10.10 per hour.
-Residence and career length each impact pay for this group, with the former having the largest influence.
-Fewer than one in twenty receive medical and dental insurance and less than five percent get vision benefits.
+Babysitters in the United States are largely women.
+The group as a whole has a nationwide average of $10.12 per hour for pay.
+Location and career length each impact pay for this group, with the former having the largest influence.
+Fewer than one in twenty enjoy medical and dental coverage in this occupation, and less than five percent get vision benefits.
 Most Babysitters like their work and job satisfaction is high.

 Job Description for Babysitter

 A babysitter provides care to children while their parents or guardians are away.
 Babysitters largely work part time and care for only one or two children in a given week.
 They may work in their own home or in the home of the family for whom the service is provided; a babysitter called in to watch over children for a few hours in an evening normally works in the client's home.
 Sitters may also provide care for pre-kindergarten children during the day while parents work perform work in their home.Read More...

 Parents typically have explicit instructions for the child or children to be cared for, including any dietary restrictions, medical needs, and preferred activities.
 For older children, the parents may also specify homework responsibilities and bedtime arrangements.
 A babysitter should always consult with the parents to know any specific requirements, emergency instructions, and contact numbers.
 While a child or children are in the babysitter’s care, the sitter should expect to be completely occupied with watching and interacting with their charges.
 If anything of any particular note takes place while the child is under the sitter’s care - but is not serious enough to immediately contact the parents and/or emergency services - the sitter must document it and make the parents aware.